Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-tools/README.md

 -   Completely revised EasyConfig: The shell scripts have been removed from the EasyConfig and moved to their own repository which makes it a lot easier to test.

+### Version 23.04

+-   EasyConfig based on the 23.03 one.
+This version adds the `lumi-ldap-projectinfo` and `lumi-ldap-userinfo` tools.